mlebeur/scores/REVEL.md

 1

-#Usefull for
+# Usefull for

 Pahtogenicity

-# Short description:
+# Short description

 The Rare Exome Variant Ensemble Learner REVEL is an ensemble method for predicting the pathogenicity of missense variants.
 It integrates scores from MutPred, FATHMM v2.3, VEST 3.0, PolyPhen-2, SIFT, PROVEAN, MutationAssessor, MutationTaster, LRT, GERP++, SiPhy, phyloP, and phastCons

-# Orientation and range:
+# Orientation and range

 * Score range from 0 to 1 and variants with higher scores are predicted to be more likely to be pathogenic.